shaurya-patil/custom-transformer/README.md

 - **Encoder-Decoder**: Standard stack of encoder and decoder layers.
 - **Attention**: Scaled Dot-Product Attention with multi-head support.
 - **Activation**: GELU activation function.

-### Backward Pass
-Unlike frameworks that build a computation graph, this project manually calculates gradients for every operation.
-Each module has a `backward(grad)` method that:
-1. Computes gradients with respect to its inputs (`dL/dx`).
-2. Computes gradients with respect to its weights (`dL/dW`).
-3. Returns `dL/dx` to be passed to the previous layer.

-### Optimization
-The `Adam` optimizer tracks first and second moments of the gradients to update parameters adaptively.

 ## License
 MIT